chanzuckerberg/open-science/eoss-grantees.md

 the following sections are of particular importance to our EOSS community:

 - [**Biohub grantees**](/open-science/czi-grantees): general expectations and resources available to our supported projects.
-- [**Open Science Community Calls**](/open-science/opensci-communitycalls): notes from calls in 2024 and 2025 that share knowledge among the community
+- [**Open Science Community Calls**](/open-science/opensci-communitycalls): notes from calls in 2024 and 2025 that shared knowledge among the community
 - [**Collaborative research software engineering projects**](/open-science/code/os-projects): resources relevant to creation of open source software for science, including topics in project management and community development

 ## EOSS Training